Guidance

 • you can also approach the nearest medical centre from your home to request for a medical appointment in person, through their ‘admisiones’ unit

-• for the website medical appointment system, you will need first to register, either with your ‘cedula’ number or email address and create a password.
-You will need to provide your full name, home address and contact details.
-For easier reference, read the web user guidance (only in Spanish)
+• for the website medical appointment system, you will need to first register, either with your ‘cedula’ number or email address and create a password.
+Provide your full name, home address and contact details.

 If hospitalisation is required, for example a surgical procedure or other non-emergency in-patient care, this will be scheduled directly by the doctor.
 Admission is only possible where beds are available (except for critical emergencies).
 Sometimes MSP establishments may ask for a non-IESS affiliation certificate (‘certificado de no afiliación al IESS’) to comply with their admission process

-• if no emergency beds are available for critically ill patients, they are usually hospitalised in another available unit of the hospital or at another public hospital
+• if no emergency beds are available for critically ill patients, they are usually hospitalised in another available unit of the hospital, at the same emergency room (A&E) or at another public hospital

 • unidentified critically ill patients are admitted immediately to the emergency unit, where the social service department may get involved

-Please note the 171 line does not have English speaking staff.
-For your convenience, the British Embassy Quito has put together a brief transcript in English of the standard questions asked during a 171 call, which can be viewed on our website.
-There may be short notice changes on the standard questions.
 Medical care at centres and/or hospitals run by IESS (Ecuadorean Social Insurance), under a social insurance scheme, is also free of charge for affiliated members and their children and spouses.
-In principle, all medication is provided without charge.
+In principle, all available medication is provided without charge.

 1.2 In order to receive non-emergency treatment under the IESS scheme a patient must: